Rubi Rose

 Rubi Rose Benton (born October 2, 1997) is an American rapper, internet personality and video vixen from Lexington, Kentucky.
-She first appeared in the music video for Migos' 2016 single "Bad and Boujee."
+She first appeared in the music video for “cigarette song” by Raury in 2015, and then the music video for Migos' 2016 single "Bad and Boujee."
 She then pursued a recording career, first appearing on Playboi Carti's unreleased song, "On Top" in 2018.
 A number of follow-up singles led up to the release of her debut mixtape, For the Streets (2020) through the label Hitco.
 Despite lukewarm reception, she gained wider success in her modeling career upon joining the subscription service OnlyFans earlier that year.
 Rose made a cameo in Cardi B and Megan Thee Stallion's music video for their 2020 single "WAP".

-In 2023, Rose signed with Josh Marshall's Mogul Vision, an imprint of Interscope Records to release the single "Hood Bitch Aesthetic".
+In 2023, Rose signed with Josh Marshall's Mogul Vision, an imprint of Interscope Records, to release the single "Hood Bitch Aesthetic".
 It is preceding the release of her forthcoming debut studio album.

 Early life

 Rubi Rose Benton was born on October 2, 1997, in Lexington, Kentucky.
 Her mother, Nardos Ghebrelul, a dentist, is an Eritrean immigrant born and raised in Ethiopia and her father, John Benton, is a lawyer of half African-American and half-Japanese descent.
 Benton has an older sister named Scarlette and a younger sister named Coral.
 She lived for one year in Geneva, Switzerland.
 She moved to Atlanta, Georgia, in her junior year of high school before studying politics at Georgia State University.
 She grew up listening to Prince, Michael Jackson, Biggie, Marvin Gaye, and Chaka Khan.
 She is influenced by Megan Thee Stallion, Cardi B, Future, Nicki Minaj, and Foxy Brown.